Édouard Carmignac: Fondation Carmignac

 In 2000, Edouard Carmignac created Fondation Carmignac to promote modern art.
 The Foundation opened its collection to the public in June 2018 at the Villa Carmignac on the Island of Porquerolles.
 It has been run by his son Charles Carmignac since January 2017.
 Artists collected include Max Ernst, Warhol, Basquiat, Roy Lichtenstein, John Baldessari, Alexander Calder, Maurizio Cattelan, Urs Fischer, Douglas Gordon, Keith Haring, Zhang Huan, Jeff Koons, Roy Lichtenstein, Shirin Neshat, and Ed Ruscha.

 The Foundation also awards the annual Carmignac Photojournalism Award, which Edouard Carmignac created in 2009.
-The award is endowed with a grant of €50,000 and aims to support the independence of photojournalists by providing them with the means to carry out in-depth fieldwork for investigative photo reportages.
+The award is endowed with a grant of €50,000 and aims to support the independence of photojournalists by providing them with the means to carry out in-depth fieldwork for investigative photo reportages.In 2025 the last prize was awarded with the Carmignac Fondation focusing on building the Villa Carmignac on the island of Porquerolles.

 Concerts

 In 2012, Edouard Carmignac hosted a private Rolling Stones concert at the Théâtre Mogador in Paris.
 Open to 1600 people, attendees included employees, business associates, financial advisers and journalists.
 The financial press afterwards dubbed Carmignac the "rock financier".
 During the concert, Mick Jagger was quoted as "You're lucky!
 Monsieur Carmignac is very generous.
 I didn't know him, but the queen told me great things about him."
 The concert's costs were never publicized but raised eyebrows as the event came amid political calls for austerity.
 Following the concert, Edouard Carmignac was named "European Personality of the Year 2012" by Funds Europe magazine.
-Other exclusive concerts organized by Carmignac include ones with Rod Stewart, Lou Reed, Ana Carolina, Neil Young and Simply Red.
+Other exclusive concerts organized by Carmignac include ones with Rod Stewart, Lou Reed, Ana Carolina, Neil Young, Simply Red, The Last Dinner Party, Nile Rodgers and CHIC.

 Public persona

 Edouard Carmignac is known for his outspokenness and candid commentary on political affairs.
 Upon Jean-Claude Trichet's departure as president of the European Central Bank in 2011, the French media published an open letter by Carmignac in which he blamed Trichet for having aggravated the 2008 financial crisis and having put the Euro at risk through reckless rate hikes.

 Shortly after the election of François Hollande as French president, Carmignac criticized the proposed tax hikes, instead encouraging the President to implement structural political and economic reforms in an open letter published in the Financial Times.
 It was picked up by several French dailies, including Le Monde.

+In 2025, Edouard Carmignac spoke about the power of AI to transform economies and businesses stating we are “entering an era of unprecedented change.”
+He claims Europe risks “lagging far behind” and must react quickly to help ensure the preservation of European sovereignty.